osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 1 — Get the latest version

-Visit [getkumiko.com](https://www.getkumiko.com) to download the latest version of Kumiko.
+Visit [getkumiko.com](https://www.getkumiko.com) to download the latest version of app.
 Make sure to close all active Revit applications and ensure that no Revit processes are running.
 After downloading the `Kumiko.exe` file, run it and follow the verification process.

 ## 2 — Verify your identity